AHWWebImage_ParentPage_WhatWeDo.jpg

 Social Development Commission, Milwaukee JobsWork, Milwaukee Urban League, RiverWorks Development Corp., Journey House

-• Recruited, trained, and established best practices for referral system
+• Recruited and trained partner agencies and established best practices for referral system and tracking outcomes through the referral database

-• Conducted 9 Certified Nursing Aid (CAN) trainings
+• Conducted nine Certified Nursing Aid (CNA) trainings

 AHW Logo